DanielCalvo/studies/Book_notes/sre/00_Summary.md

+## Chapter 1: Introduction
+- PENDING

+## Chapter 2: The Production Environment at Google
+- PENDING

 ## Chapter 3: Embracing Risk
 - This chapter explains error budgets and why it's important to agree on them
 - I really liked this phrase: "Hope is not a strategy"